-(August) G4 Alliance co-hosts a WHO consultation on the global strategy and action plan for emergency, critical and operative care at the International Society of Surgery conference in Kuala Lumpur, Malaysia.
+(August) G4 Alliance co-hosts a WHO consultation on the global strategy and action plan for emergency, critical, and operative care at the International Society of Surgery conference in Kuala Lumpur, Malaysia.

-(September) G4 Alliance member organizations successfully advocate for passage of a strategy for emergency, critical and operative care at the Regional Committee of WHO for the Americas.
+(September) G4 Alliance member organizations and the Latin America and Caribbean Working Group successfully advocate for the passage of a strategy for emergency, critical and operative care at the Regional Committee of WHO for the Americas.

-(November) The G4 Alliance semiannual Permanent Council meeting is held in Peshawar, Pakistan, generously hosted by Northwest School of Medicine.
+(November) G4 Alliance semiannual Permanent Council meeting is held in Peshawar, Pakistan, generously hosted by Northwest School of Medicine.